noomerzx/prepared-db-docker/README.md

-# All frequently use services as Docker Compose
+# All frequently use databases as Docker Compose
-- mysql 5.7 + phpmyadmin
+- mysql 5.7 + PHPmyadmin
-- mysql 8 + phpmyadmin
+- mysql 8 + PHPmyadmin
-- postgress + pgadmin04
+- postgress + pgAdmin-4
+- Mongo Db + Admin Mongo
+- Redis + Redis Commander

 ## Mapping Volume
 * You have to config by yourseld that you need to map data to docker volume or on local machine.